farlowdw/software-development-handbook/docs/templates/data-structures-algorithms.md

         ans += lookup[curr - k] # update answer based on inputs and lookup
                                 # (updates usually depend on a complementary relationship
-                                # between curr and other inputs or conditions)
+                                # between curr and previously seen prefixes in lookup)

         lookup[curr] += 1       # update lookup based on curr in a problem-specific way